buildbot/buildbot/master/docs/manual/concepts.rst

 This indicates that all of the Change's files are in the same named branch.
 The schedulers get to decide whether the branch should be built or not.

-For VC systems like CVS,  Git and Monotone the :attr:`branch` name is unrelated to the filename.
+For VC systems like CVS, Git, Mercurial and Monotone the :attr:`branch` name is unrelated to the filename.
 (That is, the branch name and the filename inhabit unrelated namespaces.)
 For SVN, branches are expressed as subdirectories of the repository, so the file's ``repourl`` is a combination of some base URL, the branch name, and the filename within the branch.
 (In a sense, the branch name and the filename inhabit the same namespace.)
 Darcs branches are subdirectories of a base URL just like SVN.
-Mercurial branches are the same as Darcs.

 `CVS`
     branch='warner-newfeature', files=['src/foo.c']